agt-the-walker/arimaa-utils/README.md

 ## good-human-games

 This script only prints good human games from the games database built by `fetch-new-games`.
-Each human player should be rated at least 1800 and the game should last 10+ moves.
+Each human player should be rated at least 1800 and the game, rated, should last 10+ moves.

 ## normalized-setups